top of page

 What if everyone in the world spoke the same language?
 In some circles in the world, they do.

-I started learning Esperanto at eleven years old when my mom brought home a Universal Language movie.
+I started learning Esperanto at eleven when my mom brought a Universal Language movie home.
 I wasn’t particularly interested at first.
 As an eleven-year-old, I had much more important things to do, like planning a wedding for my stuffed animals.

 But then the movie started, and I was captivated.
-People of all different backgrounds, who looked different and had foreign accents, were all speaking Esperanto.
-It sounded kind of like Spanish, but the movie said it was a lot easier.
+People of all different backgrounds, who looked different and had foreign accents, spoke Esperanto.
+It sounded like Spanish, but the movie said it was much easier.
 I was excited and told my mom that I wanted to learn this cool language, and she agreed to learn it with me!

 Six months into studying, we went to our first Esperanto conference.
 We signed up for a beginner-level class there.
 When we arrived, one of the organizers started talking to us.
 Her name was Alena, and she said my mom was advanced enough to be in the middle-level class.
 The entire time, I was silent.
 My mom said, “What about Cassidy?”

-Alena looked at me and asked, “Have you understood what I’m saying so far?”
+Alena asked, “Have you understood what I’m saying so far?”
 I nodded nervously, and she smiled.
-“Cassidy should be in the middle-level class too.”
+“Cassidy should be in the middle-level class, too.”
 I breathed a sigh of relief.
 It’s been six years since then, and Alena is one of our closest friends in the Esperanto community!

 Because of Esperanto, my mom and I have traveled to France, Germany, Serbia, Portugal, Spain, and the US.
-In France, we stayed with an Esperanto-speaking (Esperantist) family outside of Paris.
+Outside of Paris, we stayed with an Esperanto-speaking (Esperantist) family in France.
 They had two little kids and a dog, who I enjoyed playing with while there.
-Staying with that family gave us a look at real people’s lives in France, instead of just the tourist attractions.
+Staying with that family gave us a look at real people’s lives in France instead of just the tourist attractions.

-My mom and I know Esperantists in dozens of countries, everywhere from Brazil to China to Australia.
+My mom and I know Esperantists from Brazil to China to Australia in dozens of countries.
 Many of them have extended invitations to their homes when we travel.

-The biggest Esperanto event of the year is the World Congress (or the Universala Kongreso, Esperanto).
+The World Congress (or the Universala Kongreso, Esperanto) is the biggest Esperanto event of the year.
 It draws a couple of thousand Esperantists from hundreds of countries.
 Every year, the location is changed so that people from all over the world can go.
 This summer, it was going to be held in Canada.
 That was a massive deal since Congress had not been held in North America since 1984.
 Unfortunately, because of COVID-19, it has been postponed until 2022.
 But on the bright side, now is a great time to begin learning Esperanto because you too can be fluent in time for the Congress!

 One of the Esperanto conferences my mom and I attended over the years was called REF, or the Meeting of Esperanto Families, which took place in Serbia that year.
 Since it was a family event, there were plenty of kids to hang out with there.

 There were 14 families from 12 countries at REF, but that doesn’t convey how international Esperantist families are.
-Typically, each parent is from a different country, and then they live in a third country.
+Typically, each parent is from a different country and then lives in a third country.

-Most of the kids and teenagers I know who speak Esperanto are native speakers.
+Most kids and teenagers I know who speak Esperanto are native speakers.
 I’m one of the few who isn’t.
-Most of my friends’ parents had learned the language as young adults, met other Esperantists, and then raised their children with Esperanto.
+Most of my friends’ parents had learned the language as young adults met other Esperantists, and raised their children with Esperanto.

-One day at REF, we all went for a hike on Rudnik Mountain.
+One day at REF, we all went hiking on Rudnik Mountain.
 As we climbed, it began to drizzle and then to pour.
 The group decided to turn back, except for four parents: three dads and a mom.
-They wanted to keep going, and so did I. I tried to climb to the peak of the mountain.
-I was wearing a t-shirt and shorts, and I had taken my Crocs off because the rock was so slippery.
+They wanted to keep going, and so did I. I tried to climb to the mountain's peak.
+I was wearing a T-shirt and shorts, and I had taken my Crocs off because the rock was so slippery.
 The four adults agreed to keep me safe, and my mom climbed back down the mountain, waving goodbye.

-Eventually, the rain let up, and as we reached the peak of the mountain, it was dripping and foggy.
+Eventually, the rain let up, and as we reached the mountain's peak, it was dripping and foggy.
 We gazed across the country through a haze.
 I was so proud.
 I was fourteen, and I had climbed a mountain with the only four adults in our group who had been willing.
 We were all euphoric, as evidenced by our selfie at the top!

 Another trip I took because of Esperanto was when I had a chance to go to the United Nations in April of last year.
 I went with a group called TEJO, or the World Esperanto Youth Organization.